 Broad protection: Some chemical filters offer broad protection against both types of UV rays: UVA and UVB.

-Benefits of Mineral Sunscreen
+Benefits of mineral sunscreen

 Long durability: Mineral filters do not tend to degrade under sunlight or other environmental conditions, often remain stable for longer and retain their protective effect over a longer period of time.